tigrkoshka/2023-MIPT-PL-Concepts/karma/README.md

 ### Compilers

-The building was tested on Clang 16.0.0 and GCC 12.2.0.
+The building was tested on Clang 17.0.6 and GCC 13.2.0.

+The latter seems to have a bug in the Homebrew version for MacOS Sonoma, but works fine with MacOS Ventura.
+Due to this bug, when building with GCC, in some cases the exceptions are not handled correctly and lead the program to crash.
+However, if everything works correctly, the program should work fine.

 There is one specific feature of the *karma* library that only works when compiling with GCC.
 That feature is the logging messages on multithreaded Karma assembler program compilation.
 When compiled with Clang those messages may become interfered with one another, while a compilation with GCC prevents that interference.
-That is due to the fact that the Clang version of STL has not yet (as of April 2023) supported the C++20 `syncstream` library, which is used to resolve the messages interference issue when compiling with GCC.
+That is due to the fact that the Clang version of STL has not yet (as of April 2024) supported the C++20 `syncstream` library, which is used to resolve the messages interference issue when compiling with GCC.

 ## C++ features used